Registration Guide: Ancient Greek & Latin

 - Classical history course or Course of interest

-- Core Natural Science or Course of interest
+- Course of interest

 Please see below for more detailed suggestions on each course:

-Course #1.
-Language Course or Classical History Course
+Course #1: Language Course or Classical History Course

-Your first class should begin or continue your studies of Ancient Greek or Latin.
+Language course: Your first class should begin or continue your studies of Ancient Greek or Latin.
 You are required to study both languages to complete this major, but you should only register for one language course in your first semester.
 Consider which of the two languages you’d like to study first, and then register for the appropriate level based on the following:

-- Students with no previous experience learning ancient Greek should take CAS CL 161 Ancient Greek 1 (Fall semester only).
+- Students with no previous experience learning ancient Greek should take CAS CL 161 Ancient Greek 1 (fall semester only).

-- Students with no previous experience learning Latin should take CAS CL 111 Latin 1 (Fall semester only) or CAS CL 115 Intensive Latin (Spring semester only).
+- Students with no previous experience learning Latin should take CAS CL 111 Latin 1 (fall semester only) or CAS CL 115 Intensive Latin (spring semester only).

 - Students with previous experience learning ancient Greek and/or Latin should take the appropriate language placement exam(s).
 (Classes will be offered in fall and/or spring semesters, depending on the course level.)